nogibjj/fj49_week2_ds/README.md

 ## CI/CD Integration

 This repository is integrated with a CI/CD template for automatic deployment of Python projects within a virtual environment.
-You can find the template [here](LINK).
+You can find the template [here]([LINK](https://github.com/farazjawedd/python-template-ids706)).

 ## Development Environment